 - Arrive on time at designated location (online or on-campus)

 Although writing coaches will not proofread your paper, the University Writing Center has access to Grammarly Premium, which is an AI-powered writing assistant that highlights mistakes and suggests corrections.

-If you have an appointment with our tutors, ask them to download a full Grammarly report for free.
+If you have an appointment with our tutors, ask them to download a full Grammarly report for you.
 If you don't have an appointment, come to Lancer Arms #54 and check-in with our front desk to download your report now.

 III.
 GRADUATE STUDENTS